 Stag’s Leap Wine Cellars should not be confused with Stags’

-(apostrophe after the s) Leap Winery where they make the wonderful Petite Sirahs.
+(apostrophe after the s) Leap Winery where they make wonderful Petite Sirahs.

 Stag's Leap Wine Cellars